 Promote conservation and sustainable development in the Amazon.

 The Amazon as an area where biodiversity, forest cover and associated environmental services are conserved and sustainable development is implemented in order to guarantee decent living conditions for all the region inhabitants.

-Solutions to the problems of using natural resources must be based on the principles of sustainability, which is the ability of an ecosystem to maintain ecological processes and functions, biological diversity and productivity over time.
-This means respecting all forms of life and nature’s cycles, valuing cultural diversity, strengthening sustainable local economies, considering the environmental and social costs involved in production processes and promoting efforts to share benefits (sharing power in decision making and divide the goods and services created in a sustainable way).
+Solutions to the problems of using natural resources must be based on sustainability principles, which is the ability of an ecosystem to maintain ecological processes and functions, biological diversity, and productivity over time.
+This means respecting all forms of life and nature’s cycles, valuing cultural diversity, strengthening sustainable local economies, considering the environmental and social costs involved in production processes and promoting efforts to share benefits (sharing power in decision making and divide the goods and services created sustainably).

 Adopt a respectful relationship with other institutions and social actors; respecting copyright; respecting professional codes of ethics; not discriminating race, creed, social position or ideological position in internal and external relations.

 Imazon conducts objective and impartial analyzes, based on scientific methods proven in specialized literature.